openstack/openstack-ansible/doc/source/install-guide/install-openstack.rst

 #.
 Change to the ``/opt/openstack-ansible/playbooks`` directory.

 #.
-Run the OpenStack setup playbook, which runs a series of
+Run the OpenStack setup playbook:
-   sub-playbooks:

    .. code-block:: shell-session

        # openstack-ansible setup-openstack.yml

-   The openstack-common.yml sub-playbook builds all OpenStack services from source and takes up to 30 minutes to complete.
-As the playbook progresses, the quantity of containers in the "polling" state will approach zero.
-If any operations take longer than 30 minutes to complete, the playbook will terminate with an error.
+   The ``openstack-common.yml`` sub-playbook builds all OpenStack services from source and takes up to 30 minutes to complete.
+As the playbook progresses, the quantity of containers in the polling state approaches zero.
+If any operations take longer than 30 minutes to complete, the playbook terminates with an error.

    .. code-block:: shell-session